emichael/dslabs/labs/lab2-primarybackup/README.md

 ### Hints
-* You'll probably need to create new messages and timeouts to forward client requests from primary to backup, since the backup should reject a direct client request but should accept a forwarded request.
+* You'll probably need to create new messages and timers to forward client requests from primary to backup, since the backup should reject a direct client request but should accept a forwarded request.
-* You'll probably need to create new messages and timeouts to handle the transfer of the complete application state from the primary to a new backup.
+* You'll probably need to create new messages and timers to handle the transfer of the complete application state from the primary to a new backup.
 You can send the whole application in one message.
 * Even if your `ViewServer` passed all the tests in Part 1, it may still have bugs that cause failures in Part 2.
 * Your `PBClient` should be very similar to the `SimpleClient` from lab 1.